Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

+\eit For general nonsingular constraining tuple, one may find $H_i(x_i)$ satisfying (\ref{HiGi=Isi}) by solving linear equations.
+We refer to \cite{Nie2018} for more details on getting the polynomial expressions of Lagrange multipliers.

 Throughout the paper, we assume that every constraining polynomial tuple $g_i$ is nonsingular.
 This is a generic assumption.
-So $\lmd_{i,j}(\allx)$ can be expressed as polynomials as in \reff{polyexpr:lmdij}.
-Then, each Nash equilibrium $\allx^*$ satisfies the following polynomial systems ($i=1,\ldots, N$) \be (S_i): \left\{
+So all $\lmd_{i,j}$ can be expressed as polynomials as in \reff{polyexpr:lmdij}.
+Then, each Nash equilibrium satisfies the following polynomial system \be \left\{